apache/doris/docs/en/administrator-guide/running-profile.md

    - AverageThreadTokens: Number of threads used to execute fragment, excluding the usage of thread pool
    - PeakReservation: Peak memory used by buffer pool
    - MemoryLimit: Memory limit at query
-   - PeakMemoryUsage: Peak memory usage
+   - PeakMemoryUsage: Peak memory usage of instance
    - RowsProduced: Number of rows that process

 #### `BlockMgr`